bergutman/NCA/README.md

 This repo contains mirrors of NCA reports 1–5 after [globalchange.gov was taken offline](https://www.npr.org/2025/07/01/nx-s1-5453501/national-climate-assessment-nca5-archive-report) by the Trump administration.

 ### Archival Status
-- Reports 1, 3, 4, and 5 have been archived with matching checksums & citations.
+- Reports 1, 2, 3, 4, and 5 have been archived.
 - A large collection of figures from NCA 5 have been archived (americanresiliency.org).
-- **Report 2 is missing**—help locate a copy!

 ### Directory Map
 ````markdown